milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 -

 I stop here because now they start talking about the eradication of autism.
 And I Don't like that part.

-If you hear eradication of autism, and your alarm bells don't go off, → let's imagen if black lives matter fought for the eradication of black people.
+Eradication of autism… just imagine if black lives matter fought for the eradication of black people.
 Fucked Up.
 No

 Oh, daddy Pathology